 If your care needs change over time, your package of care can be amended so that you are always receiving the relevant support to maintain a good quality of life.
 Our main priority is to get to know you and to understand your needs, so that we can offer you a service that is perfectly suited to you.

 Our contact form is available on every page - so you can fill this in and a member of our team will be in touch within 48 hours.
 If you'd prefer, you can send us an email at email@example.com.
-Alternatively, you can call us on 01332 275060 and select Option 1 for our Derby Office, or 01782 481999 for our Stoke-on-Trent office, to speak to someone who can answer any questions about our service that you may have.
+Alternatively, you can call one of our branches to speak to someone who can answer any questions about our service that you may have.
 You are very welcome to have a chat with us without any obligation to use our services!

 Once you've spoken with us and you'd like to take things further, we'll arrange a free face to face assessment with a senior member of our team, who will come to visit you to discuss with you how we might be able to help.
 This is a good opportunity to find out more about us and what we offer - there will be plenty of time to ask questions.
 We are very happy for family or health and social care professionals to be in attendance during this assessment. so that we can discuss ways of working together to support you in the best possible way.

 Once we've assessed your needs, we'll work with you to create a bespoke plan of care and support that details how our team will support you, and how frequently you'll be visited.
 Providing you're happy with the agreement, we'll then arrange for your carers to introduce themselves to you, before starting care.